Iwi defends Māori sites amid Grey District protest

 Council was concerned about securing “buy-in” from affected landowners who it felt should have been consulted at the very outset on significant Māori sites, he said.

-Commissioner Sharon McGarry asked McEnaney if Grey District’s late submission was more about the council not getting its way previously on the matter.
+Commissioner Sharon McGarry asked McEnaney if Grey’s late submission was more about council not getting its way previously on the matter.

-McEnaney said that might b, but Grey District was focused on protecting private property rights.
+McEnaney said that might be, but Grey was focused on protecting private property rights.

 He could not say if council staff had seen the Sites and Areas Significant to Māori (SASM) draft before its approval by the TTPP committee in May 2022.